guttermonk/jambi/README.md

 This is the alpha release and the project is still in early development.
 Currently looking for feedback and contributors.
 If you are a developer, you can contribute to the project by submitting pull requests or reporting issues.

+If you like the project, please show your support by leaving a star.
+Thanks!

 ## Features

 - **Real-time transcription** - Processes audio faster than playback speed on CPU